 Today’s workplaces are much different.
 Two people in the same role, particularly knowledge workers, may not get things done in the same way.

-One may prefer to work with headphones in, with limited interference from their manager, and preferably from home if possible.
+One may prefer to work with limited interference from their manager.

 Another may enjoy the social aspect of the workplace and seek frequent touchpoints with their team lead.

 Generally speaking, employees should be able to have control over their day-to-day work so long as it’s aligned with the larger strategy and key information is communicated.
 When employees have this freedom to use their judgement and expertise, they have what’s known as worker autonomy.

 Workers with sufficient autonomy are more engaged, committed, and productive in their roles.
 They appreciate the fact that they’re trusted to complete deliverables on their terms.

 On the flip side, leaders who are overly critical, untrusting, and commanding undermine a worker’s sense of autonomy.
 Employees feel less ownership over their work and undervalued as a contributor.
 As a result, their engagement levels and sense of loyalty decrease.

 Engagement Driver 7: Sense of accomplishment